Our organisation and our people

 Senior Leadership Team

 Chief Executive and Director

-Graham Gill has led the Evaluation and Intelligence team at the SFO since March 2012.
-He joined the team initially on secondment from the Commerce Commission where he was a Manager in the Competition Branch, but his position was made permanent in September 2012.
-Prior to that, Graham was a Detective Sergeant in the NZ Police Criminal Investigation Branch in both Wellington and Auckland.
-He has also spent time working across Asia as a human resources manager for a Sydney-based technology company.
-Graham has a BBS from Massey University and a post graduate qualification from the University of Auckland.
+Graham Gill leads the Evaluation and Intelligence team which is responsible for evaluating all complaints and referrals and determining whether a matter should be investigated.
+He has held this position since March 2012 and has recently taken responsibility for Business Services, which manages the agency's Finance, Communications, ICT and HR.
+Before joining the Serious Fraud Office, Graham worked for the Commerce Commission where he was a Manager in the Competition Branch.
+Prior to that Graham was a Detective Sergeant at the New Zealand Police in both Wellington and Auckland.
+He has also spent time working across Asia as a Human Resources Manager for a Sydney-based technology company.
+Graham has a Bachelor of Business Studies from Massey University and a post graduate qualification from the University of Auckland.

 Paul O'Neil joined the Serious Fraud Office as General Counsel in December 2016.
 Prior to this appointment, he was the Head of Enforcement at the Financial Markets Authority responsible for overseeing conduct of the FMA's civil and criminal proceedings.
 As part of this role, Paul also represented the FMA on the International Organisation of Securities Commission's Cooperation and Enforcement and Screening Group Committees.
 Paul had previously worked in private practice as a litigator at law firms in both New Zealand and London across a wide range of practice areas, including regulatory investigations and proceedings, energy, construction and telecommunications.
 Paul holds an LLB (Hons) from the University of Auckland.